printdeal/printdeal-api-rst-docs/docs/Authentication.rst

 Using the credentials
 *********************
 Provide the following headers to make an authenticated request:
+//Please write something for making use of headers.
+  Accept: application/vnd.printdeal-api.%s
+Where %s can be replaced by V1 or V2.
+If you do not provide any headers you will be defaulted to V1 to not break backwards compatability.//

 +-------------+------------------+
 | Header name | Header value     |